-The initial deadline for an employee’s receipt of the Covid-19 vaccine is September 20, 2021.
-Employees who submit their request with supporting documentation by September 1, 2021 should receive a determination from OHR before the September 20, 2021 deadline.
-Employees are encouraged to submit their requests as soon as possible.
 Individuals receiving offers of employment are required to timely comply with the mandatory vaccination policy (by providing either proof of vaccination or receipt of OHR vaccine exemption approval) prior to the commencement of employment.
-Individuals receiving offers of employment from NSU who do not timely comply with this policy will have their offer of employment rescinded.
+Individuals receiving offers of employment from NSU who do not timely comply with this policy may have their offer of employment rescinded.

 Accommodations will be granted where they do not create an undue hardship for NSU and/or do not pose a direct threat to the health or safety of others in the workplace and/or to the employee.

-An employee requesting an exemption from the COVID-19 vaccination and who may need a reasonable accommodation must submit a completed Request for Exemption from Mandatory COVID-19 Vaccination & Reasonable Accommodation Form with any required supporting documentation to email@example.com.
+An employee requesting an exemption from the COVID-19 vaccination and who may need a reasonable accommodation must submit a completed Request for Exemption Form with any required supporting documentation.

-After receipt of an employee's request for exemption and if approved, OHR will review the documentation submitted and engage in the interactive process with the employee to clarify the nature of the request, determine exemption eligibility, and identify potential reasonable accommodations (with assistance from the supervisor, and/or college/unit administration where necessary).
-Accommodations will be granted where they do not create an undue hardship for NSU and/or do not pose a direct threat to the health or safety of others in the workplace and/or to the employee.
+After receipt of an employee's request for exemption, OHR will review the documentation submitted and engage in the interactive process with the employee to clarify the nature of the request, determine exemption eligibility, and identify potential reasonable accommodations (with assistance from the supervisor, and/or college/unit administration where necessary).

-OHR will complete the approval section of the Request for Exemption from Mandatory COVID-19 Vaccination & Reasonable Accommodation Form when an exemption is granted noting the duration of the exemption and any required resubmission by the employee and recertification by OHR.
+For exemption reasons of medical, pregnancy, or agreement to use employer-provided personal protective equipment, OHR will provide a decision letter when an exemption is granted noting the duration of the exemption and any required resubmission by the employee and recertification by OHR.
 If an accommodation is granted, OHR will describe the nature and scope of the accommodation including any required protective equipment and/or modifications to the employee’s workplace or work life.

-OHR will complete the denial section of the Request for Exemption from Mandatory COVID-19 Vaccination & Reasonable Accommodation Form when an exemption and/or accommodation is denied with a notation of the reason for the denial.
+OHR will provide notice in writing when an exemption and/or accommodation is denied with a notation of the reason for the denial.
 Denial of an exemption and/or reasonable accommodation request may be reviewed through NSU’s appeal process.

 The panel reviewing the employee’s appeal shall consist of Executive Vice President and Chief Operating Officer Dr. Harry Moon, Vice President of Human Resources Robert Pietrykowski, Dean of the Dr. Kiran C. Patel College of Allopathic Medicine Dr. Johannes Vieweg, and Dean of the Dr. Kiran C. Patel College of Osteopathic Medicine Dr. Elaine Wallace.
 The appeal panel may request additional information from the employee and/or OHR, and additional medical documentation from the employee.
 The appeal panel may decide to affirm OHR’s denial or overturn OHR’s denial and grant the employee’s request in whole or in part.

-Please direct any questions regarding this policy to Director of Benefits Arlene Walsh at email@example.com.
+Please direct any questions regarding this policy to Director of Benefits Larry Cox at firstname.lastname@example.org.